Categories: Instruction and information

 XRF technology uses x-ray beams.
 This will give false readings on heavily plated items.

-Mass spectrometers are costly and specialized pieces of laboratory equipment.
+Mass spectrometers are costly, specialized laboratory equipment.

 Universities may have one but they are generally not for public use.